stfc/docker-and-gh-actions-for-ml/docs/1-creating-rest-api.md

 uvicorn distilgpt2_api.api:app --reload
 ```

-This will use the [Uvicorn](https://www.uvicorn.org/) ASGI server to run our FastAPI application on port 8000 and will automatically reload whenever we make any changes to the code.
+This will use the [Uvicorn](https://www.uvicorn.org/){target="_blank" rel="noopener noreferrer"} ASGI server to run our FastAPI application on port 8000 and will automatically reload whenever we make any changes to the code.
 This means we can keep that running in the background and not worry about having to restart or recompile any code.
 Pretty neat! ✨

 !!! info "What's this 'ASGI' all about then?"
     Traditionally, web servers serving up Python applications would use the Web Server Gateway Interface (WSGI, pronounced phonetically).
 This is a standard allowing web servers to call Python code synchronously.